 Useful info:

 It is the Terrace on the Infinite of the Amalfi Coast and it is thanks to an English lord, William Beckett that we can admire this masterpiece: he bought the land and transformed it into a place that blends different styles and eras.
-The garden is strewn with rare plants and statues and fountains and small temples and everything culminates on the so-called Terrace of the Infinite, for a moving view.
+The garden is strewn with rare plants and statues and fountains and small temples.
+The villa’s belvedere, Terrazza dell’Infinito (Terrace of Infinity), is lined by a series of marble busts that on clear days sparkle against the bluesky above and the azure waters of the Mediterranean below.

-It is open from 9 until sunset and the cost of the ticket is 7 euros
+It is open from 9 until sunset and the cost of the ticket is 10 euros p.p.